 Cholesterol is a type of lipid or fat your body uses to function properly.
 The goal of health is to achieve a state of balance in your body to ensure it functions optimally.
 The moment any organ or system in your body slips out of balance, health issues become apparent.
-There are four cholesterol-related measurements that your New York cardiologist tracks:
+There are four cholesterol-related measurements that your physician tracks:

 - Your total cholesterol count